rajashekarcs2023/fetchai/README.md

 ![Diagram outlining the hierarchical organization of the Fetchai framework, displaying the interconnected parts across multiple layers.](docs/static/png/fetchai_product_overview.png "Fetchai Architecture Overview")

-## 🧱 What can you do with Fetchai?
+## 🧱 Quickstart: What can you do with Fetchai?

 ### ❓ Find an AI to do things for your user or application
 #### Fetch an AI